sweisman/cass-edi/README.md

 ## UCSD Center for Astrophysics and Space Sciences - Electron Drift Instrument - Test Harness - Forth

 This is the code to control the hardware test harness to validate the Electron Drift Instrument.
-It is a significant program written in 32-bit Forth that does everything from low-level hardware control to complex graphical display and keyboard-driven user interaction.
+It is a significant program written in a 32-bit variant of LMI FORTH using a DOS Extender that does everything from low-level hardware control to complex data analysis to graphical display and keyboard-driven user interaction.

 The test harness was composed of the following.